rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 TS offers a neat alternative to casting.
 I will explain it by _not_ following the _office.js_ documentation ;)

 As I indicated already, I can interact with outlook email using `Office.context.mailbox.item`.
-However, `item` property is overloaded into several types discussed in a previous note (I called them _facets_):
+However, `item` property is overloaded into several types discussed in the previous section (I called them _facets_):

 The legacy code I am currently re-implementing at work is retrieving the email subject using `item.subject` and checking what kind of `email.subject` it is (a string, has asyc methods, etc) and using it accordingly.
 It does a similar _"check before you use"_ game to retrieve `to`, `from`, `cc` and other email information.
 Such an approach is typical, almost idiomatic to JS.
 It is also hard to maintain as making changes directed at one _facet_ can easily break the other _facets_.